MrAponte/MrAponte/README.md

 # 👋 Hi, I’m Erik!
-- 👨🏻‍💻 I’m a Sr. Frontend Engineer that specializes in Leadership/Management, Marketing, and UI/UX Architecture (more details below)
+- 👨🏻‍💻 I’m a Staff Frontend Engineer that specializes in Leadership/Management, Marketing, and UI/UX Architecture (more details below)
-- 🤝 I’m looking to collaborate on Frontend UI, Marketing, Web3 Projects
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/mraponte/)

 ## What am I working on?